brettcannon/caniusepython3/README.md

 If any of these various requirements are met, then a project is considered to support Python 3 and thus will be added to the manual overrides list.
-You can see the list of overrides when you run the script with verbose output turned on.
+You can see the list of overrides when you use caniusepython3's CLI with verbose output turned on.

 ## What if I know of a project that should be added to the overrides file?